theguly/theguly.github.io/_posts/2019-08-01-Offensive-Security-Web-Expert.md

  - web
 ---

-# Offensive Security - Advanced Web Attack and Exploitation (AWAE)
+# Review of Offensive Security - Advanced Web Attack and Exploitation (AWAE)

 All Offensive Security fans was waiting for [AWAE](https://www.offensive-security.com/awae-oswe/) to become available online since forever, and finally they announced availability in spring 2019 (and now are waiting for AWE, but that will hopely be another blog).